 African Energy Chamber To Lead Delegation To Venezuela

-The African Energy Chamber (AEC) ( ) will lead a high-level delegation to the Bolivarian Republic of Venezuela on 22 to 26 February, 2026 to deepen bilateral oil and gas ties between Venezuela and Africa.
+The working visit aims to secure concrete investment opportunities and strengthen long-term oil and gas cooperation between Africa and Venezuela.

-As an honorary member of the African Petroleum Producers Association, Venezuela has consistently supported Africa in its oil and gas endeavors.
+As an honorary member of the African Petroleum Producers Organization, Venezuela has consistently supported Africa in its oil and gas endeavours.

 Legal Disclaimer: